Referrals and Transition

 We want everyone to be as happy as possible from their very first day at Fullerton House School.
 We also take planning for the future, after leaving school, very seriously.

 Referrals are accepted from the authority that will fund the placement.
 The authority will be asked to send relevant information which will be reviewed to ensure that Fullerton House School may be in a position to positively address the needs of the referred young person.

 Young people referred to Fullerton House School must have a Statement of Special Educational Needs or an Education Health and Care Plan (EHCP) and be assessed in person before moving in, to ascertain whether their needs can be met by the provision.

 This Pre-admission Assessment is carried out by one of the assessment teams from our schools and children’s service and can include members of our clinical, care management and education teams.
 They will arrange to meet the young person and as many people centrally involved in their direct care and education as possible to assess their needs.
 This is the start of the child-centred planning process that ensures each young person is treated as an individual.

 If it is felt that Fullerton House School is the best option for the young person being referred, the authority will be informed and a contract written.
 Hesley Group primarily uses the National Schools Contract (NASS) for placements within our schools and children’s services.
 Information on what is/is not provided within our standard fee is issued as an appendix with the contract (see Appendix 2)

-In emergency situations we aim to be flexible and responsive and will tailor our admission process to reflect the needs of each young person.
+In emergency situations we aim to be flexible and responsive and will tailor our moving in process to reflect the needs of each young person.